saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

 Working with the configuration
 ==============================

-As far as working with the configuration goes, the execution module has the basics covered.
+As far as working with the configuration goes, the `junos` execution module has all the basics covered.
 Let's check the template we will be working with in this example using `cat /srv/salt/templates/juniper/arp.set`:

 ```
 set system arp passive-learning